Spotlight

 Fixed elements offset

-Spotlight component uses react-remove-scroll
+The Spotlight component uses the react-remove-scroll

 package to lock scroll.
-To properly size these elements add a className to them (documentation):
+To properly size these elements, add a className to them (documentation):